AvePoint/cloud-api/docs/docs/Use-AvePoint-Graph-Modern-API.md

 <!-- /TOC -->

-Welcome to the AvePoint Graph Modern API, your gateway to accessing and managing the AvePoint Confidence Platform with efficiency and security.
+Welcome to the AvePoint Graph API, your gateway to accessing and managing the AvePoint Confidence Platform with efficiency and security.
 This API is designed to streamline your data management and backup monitoring processes, providing IT professionals with robust tools and insights.

 ## Authentication and Authorization

-To access the resources of AvePoint Cloud Services via the AvePoint Graph Modern API, you must configure the app registration and grant the necessary permissions.
+To access the resources of AvePoint Cloud Services via the AvePoint Graph API, you must configure the app registration and grant the necessary permissions.
 This process involves:

 - **Registering an app**: Set up your app in AvePoint Online Services.
 - **Permissions**: Assign the appropriate permissions for your app.